Sarcopenia: Diagnosis

+Biomarkers

+As sarcopenia is a complex clinical diagnosis, circulating biomarkers have been proposed as proxies for early diagnosis and prediction as well as for follow-up and serial assessment of response to interventions.

+Aging and sarcopenia are associated with an increase in inflammatory markers ("inflamm-aging") including: C-reactive protein, tumor necrosis factor, interleukin-8, interleukin-6, granulocyte-monocyte colony-stimulating factor, interferons, and serine protease A1.

+Changes in hormones associated with aging and sarcopenia include a reduction in the sex-hormones testosterone and dehydroepiandrosterone sulfate, as well as reduced levels of circulating growth hormone and IGF-1.

+Circulating C-terminal agrin fragments (CAF) have been found to be higher in accelerated sarcopenic patients.

+Lower plasma levels of the amino acids leucine and isoleucine as well as other essential amino acids were found in frail older people compared to non-frail controls.

+Alanine aminotransferase (ALT) is responsible for the transfer of the α-amino group from an α-amino acid to an α-keto acid, transforming pyruvate to alanine in skeletal muscle.
+Low circulating ALT is a marker for low muscle mass and sarcopenia, as well for increased disease activity in patients with inflammatory bowel disease.

 Management

 Exercise

 Exercise remains the intervention of choice for sarcopenia, but translation of research findings into clinical practice is challenging.
 The type, duration and intensity of exercise are variable between studies, preventing a standardized exercise prescription for sarcopenia.
 Lack of exercise is a significant risk factor for sarcopenia and exercise can dramatically slow the rate of muscle loss.
-Exercise can be an effective intervention because aging skeletal muscle retains ability to synthesize proteins in response to short-term resistance exercise.
+Exercise can be an effective intervention because aging skeletal muscle retains the ability to synthesize proteins in response to short-term resistance exercise.
 Progressive resistance training in older adults can improve physical performance (gait speed) and muscular strength.
+Increased exercise can produce greater numbers of cellular mitochondria, increase capillary density, and increase the mass and strength of connective tissue.

 Medication

 There are currently no approved medications for the treatment of sarcopenia.
 Testosterone or other anabolic steroids have also been investigated for treatment of sarcopenia, and seem to have some positive effects on muscle strength and mass, but cause several side effects and raise concerns of prostate cancer in men and virilization in women.
 Additionally, recent studies suggest testosterone treatments may induce adverse cardiovascular events.

 DHEA and human growth hormone have been shown to have little to no effect in this setting.
 Growth hormone increases muscle protein synthesis and increases muscle mass, but does not lead to gains in strength and function in most studies.
 This, and the similar lack of efficacy of its effector insulin-like growth factor 1 (IGF-1), may be due to local resistance to IGF-1 in aging muscle, resulting from inflammation and other age changes.

 Other medications under investigation as possible treatments for sarcopenia include ghrelin, vitamin D, angiotensin converting enzyme inhibitors, and eicosapentaenoic acid.